aridlehoover/was-rails/README.md

 I want to...

 * Import Alerts from the NWS Warnings ATOM feed ✅
-* Import Alerts from the NOAA Tsunamis RSS feed
+* Import Alerts from the USGS Earthquakes ATOM feed
-* Import Alerts from the USGS Earthquakes RSS feed
+* Import Alerts from the NOAA Tsunami RSS feed
 * Import Alerts from a Twitter feed
 * Import Alerts from telemetry off a weather monitoring device via a queue